 Graham Cole was one of The Bill's longest-standing cast members playing loveable PC Tony Stamp from 1984 until the show's demise in 2009 - appearing in a mammoth 601 episodes.

 He spent a season with the famous Fol-De-Rols becoming comic feed to some of the truly great comics of British Theatre giving him a unique start to a wonderful and varied career.
 Other theatre roles include Tony in Abigail's Party, Pilate and Ciapha in different productions of Jesus Christ Superstar, Ernst Ludwig in Cabaret along with many Neil Simon plays.
 He has appeared on numerous panel shows, and alongside Andrew Paul (PC Quinann) where they had a stint on Noel's House Party, bringing a whole new meaning to 'I'll have chips with mine!'
-He has worked with Kenny Everett and had the honour of creating Melkur, marsh man for Dr Who.
+He has worked with the late Kenny Everett and had the honour of creating Melkur, marsh man for Dr Who.

-His autobiography, On The Beat, was published in 2009 by Splendid Books.
+Graham’s autobiography, On The Beat, was published in 2009 by Splendid Books.

 Tags for Graham Cole